TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 ### OlinarElydir

-The OlinarElydir have been tasked with bringing Renau under her control.
+The OlinarElydir have been tasked with bringing Denau under her control.
 Elydir communicates with the OlinarElydir using sending stones, each carved with Elydir's symbol and their own.

-### The City of Renaura
+### The City of Denaura

-The prosperity of Renaura has now passed.
+The prosperity of Denaura has now passed.
 The influence of Qa'lir has spread corruption in almost all parts of the city.

 ### The Deposition of King Morcant

-Qa'lir arrived in Renaura and quickly garnered respect as a rich merchant with the nobles.
+Qa'lir arrived in Denaura and quickly garnered respect as a rich merchant with the nobles.
 She quickly became close to Telnetar, eventually casting a spell to force Telnetar to do her bidding and threatening Telnetar's family.